achetty-achetty/GroupProject2025/README.md

 We prepared the dataset through the following steps:

-Converted non-numeric entries (e.g., baths, “Studio”) into usable numeric forms.
+Converted non-numeric entries into usable numeric forms.

 Removed incomplete rows to avoid bias from missing data.